 *14.05.13.
 Blueprint E Frame, abandoned Insignis House, Cashel St

-Cashel St / Manchester St, Blueprint E Frame: One cnr, demolition sites all the way to cordoned Bedford Row.
-An orange, Hi-Vis vested workman stood on a ladder, fixing a traffic light.
-Opp cnr, Shooters ghost awaited demolition.
+Cashel St / Manchester St, Blueprint East Frame: From one corner, I saw demolition-sites all the way to cordoned Bedford Row.
+I saw a workman wearing an orange Hi-Vis on a ladder while he fixed a traffic-light.
+On the opposite corner, Shooters ruin awaited demolition.

-Across Manchester St in the core CBD I saw ghosts like WINZ, High St, All Seasons Hotel, Cashel St & piles of demolition rubble on Holiday Inn & Hotel Grand Chancellor demolition sites.
-A yellow, high reach digger was parked on a Manchester St demolition site near Te Wanaga Aotearoa, later refurbished as The Muse Art Hotel, palm trees on flat roof cnrs.
+Across Manchester St in the core-CBD I saw abandoned buildings like WINZ, High St; All Seasons Hotel, Cashel St & rubble-piles on Holiday Inn & Hotel Grand Chancellor demolition-sites.
+I saw a yellow high-reach digger parked on a Manchester St demolition-site near multi-storey Te Wanaga Aotearoa, which was later refurbished as The Muse Art Hotel, sporting palm trees on its flat-roof corners.

 14.06.13.
 Orange, plastic, road cones, orange, plastic fence, steel mesh fence cordon.
 Blueprint E Frame, Cashel St / Manchester view, core CBD, abandoned bldgs & yellow, high reach digger on demolition site.
 Abandoned Te Wanaga Aotearoa left (awaited refurbishing as The Muse Art Hotel, palm trees on flat roof cnrs).
 Abandoned WINZ, High St, behind digger.